Learning from Few Samples: Transformation-Invariant SVMs with Composition and Locality at Multiple Scales: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we develop transformation-invariant kernels that capture domain knowledge of the invariances in the domain.
+In this paper, we have developed transformation-invariant kernels that capture domain knowledge of the invariances in the domain.
 They can also additionally incorporate composition and locality at multiple spatial scales.
-The resulting kernels provide superior classification performance in the small sample size regime that is of interest in this paper.
+The resulting kernels appear to provide significantly superior classification performance in the small sample size regime that is of interest in this paper.
 Experiments demonstrate that for the same polynomial kernel, incorporating locality and transformational invariance improves accuracy, especially for situations where data is scarce.
-This work can be applied to fields other than image classification.
-The problem that motivates this study on transformation invariance is epileptic seizure prediction.
-Features that represent the characteristics of epilepsy in the electroencephalogram (EEG) signal are translation invariant within the time range.
-A hierarchy of features at different time scales can be incorporated by employing locality at multiple scales.